dploeger/icarus/README.md

 Only output the events matching the selector or, if the `--inverse` flag is used, events *not* matching the selector.

+### `merge`

+Take the input calendar and add events from a second calendar to it.
+With this command, the filter options filter the second calendar, not the input calendar.

+If two events are in both calendars, it can be decided if the second calendar should overwrite the first.

 ### `print`

 Output *all* events from the source calendar.
 The selectors are